Dale Risinger: Illinois Senate

+While in the Senate, Risinger's committee assignments included Environment and Energy (as minority spokesperson), Appropriations II, Financial Institutions, Local Government, and Transportation.

 Risinger resigned from the Illinois Senate on February 28, 2011.
 Darin LaHood was appointed by the Legislative Committee of the Republican Party of the 37th Legislative District to the vacancy and sworn into office on March 1, 2011.

 Personal life

-He and his wife, Joyce, have three adult children and six grandchildren.
+Risinger is married and has three children.

 He serves as a member of the Executive Board for the International Construction Innovations Conference; Chairman of the National Traffic and Transportation Conference; member of the Board of the Industry Institute; member of the Executive Board of the Center for Emerging Technologies in Infrastructure; member and past chairman of advisory board for Bradley University College of Engineering and Technology; and a member of the Easter Seals Board, University of Illinois Alumni Association, Illinois Society of Professional Engineers, Illinois Association of Highway Engineers, National Society of Professional Engineers, Illinois Public Works Association, Rotary International, and a Christmas in April volunteer.
 He is a former Boy Scouts of America leader and school board member.